-Internship funding is available to continuing, full-time Colby students and will provide $3000 toward student expenses.
+Internship funding is available to continuing, full-time Colby students and will provide (on average) $3,000 toward student expenses.
+Applicants may make the case for an additional $2,000 of lost work compensation.
+Please carefully describe your circumstances.
 What is an internship?
 Click Here.
 These are intended to fund otherwise unfunded internships.
 Consistent with the Colby Internship Policy (found on DavisConnects website), before funds may be disbursed your internship must be approved to receive transcript notation.

 Sandy Maisel Student Fellows

 Thanks to a generous gift of a group of alumni seeking to honor Professor Maisel, students receiving internship grants will be named Sandy Maisel Student Fellows for the academic year in which their work is completed and should include that designation on all work that results from this grant.
 Sandy Maisel Student Fellows are expected to attend Goldfarb Center events throughout the year on a regular basis.